carbon-language/carbon-lang/llvm/docs/GlobalISel/GenericOpcode.rst

   %dst:_(s32) = G_ADD %src0:_(s32), %src1:_(s32)

-The above exmaple adds %src1 to %src0 and stores the result in %dst.
+The above example adds %src1 to %src0 and stores the result in %dst.

 G_SDIVREM, G_UDIVREM
 ^^^^^^^^^^^^^^^^^^^^